 - Workshop on Chinese Legal Reform

 Receiving your Financial Aid and Paying your Bills

 Student Financial Services creates a “student account” for each student.
-This account is used both for charges (tuition, housing, meal plans, etc.) and for payments and financial aid awards.
+This account is used both for charges (tuition, university fees, health insurance, etc.) and for payments and financial aid awards.
 The student account is available for you to review at any time on the Student Information System (SIS).

 During the summer, Yale sends incoming students a NetID along with instructions on how to activate the NetID and how to access your student account on the Student Information System.

 Financial Aid awards, loans and grants, are disbursed to a student’s account on the first day of each semester.
 The full loan amounts are disbursed 50% in the fall term and 50% in the spring term.
 Please note: the fall semester covers five months (September through January) and spring semester covers four months (February through May).
 Please plan accordingly.